zenml-io/zenml/docs/book/stacks-and-components/component-guide/alerters/slack.md

     my_pipeline()
 ```

-An example of adding a custom slack block to your pipeline could look like this:
+An example of adding a custom Slack block as part of any alerter logic for your pipeline could look like this:

 ```python
 from typing import List, Dict